-Stockholder Transaction Expenses Sales Load (as a percentage of offering price) %(1) Offering Expenses (as a percentage of offering price) %(2) Total Common Stockholder Expenses (as a percentage of offering price) Estimated Annual Expenses (as a Percentage of Net Assets Attributable to Common Shares)(4) Management Fees 3.10%(5) Incentive Fees Payable Under the Investment Management Agreement 3.05%(6) Interest Payments on Borrowed Funds 2.75%(7) Other Expenses 1.62%(8) Total Annual Expenses 10.52%(9)
+Stockholder Transaction Expenses Sales Load (as a percentage of offering price) %(1) Offering Expenses (as a percentage of offering price) %(2) Total Common Stockholder Expenses (as a percentage of offering price) Estimated Annual Expenses (as a Percentage of Net Assets Attributable to Common Shares)(4) Management Fees 3.09%(5) Incentive Fees Payable Under the Investment Management Agreement 1.69%(6) Interest Payments on Borrowed Funds 2.72%(7) Other Expenses 1.11%(8) Total Annual Expenses 8.61%(9)

-- (1) In the event that the securities to which this prospectus relates are sold to or through underwriters, a corresponding prospectus supplement will disclose the applicable sales load. - (2) The related prospectus supplement will disclose the estimated amount of offering expenses, the offering price and the offering expenses borne by us as a percentage of the offering price. - (3) The expenses of our dividend reinvestment plan are included in "Other Expenses." - (4) "Net Assets Attributable to Common Shares" equals our net assets at March 31, 2013. - (5) Our management fee is 2.0% of our total assets, payable quarterly in arrears based on our total assets at the beginning of the quarter.
-See "The Advisor" included elsewhere in this prospectus. - (6) These Incentive Fees are based on annualized amounts incurred.
-The Incentive Fee is based on our performance, will vary from year to year and will not be paid unless our performance exceeds certain thresholds.
-As we cannot predict whether we will meet these thresholds, the Incentive Fee paid in future years, if any, may be substantially different than the fee earned historically.
-For more detailed information about the Incentive Fee, please see the section of this prospectus captioned "The Advisor" and Note 3 to our consolidated financial statements included elsewhere in this prospectus. - (7) "Interest Payments on Borrowed Funds" based upon actuals for the three months ended March 31, 2013, represents annualized interest and credit facility fees incurred and amortization of debt issuance costs.
-Our outstanding debt balance at March 31, 2013 was approximately \$305.8 million.
-The Credit Facility allows us to increase commitments thereunder up to an additional \$750.0 million.
-For more detailed information about debt, please see Note 5 to our consolidated financial statements included elsewhere in this prospectus. - (8) "Other Expenses" includes our overhead expenses, including expenses of the Advisor reimbursable under the investment management agreement and of the Administrator reimbursable under the administration agreement.
-Such expenses are based on annualized amounts incurred.
+- (1) In the event that the securities to which this prospectus relates are sold to or through underwriters, a corresponding prospectus supplement will disclose the applicable sales load. - (2) The related prospectus supplement will disclose the estimated amount of offering expenses, the offering price and the offering expenses borne by us as a percentage of the offering price. - (3) The expenses of our dividend reinvestment plan are included in "Other Expenses." - (4) "Net Assets Attributable to Common Shares" equals our net assets at December 31, 2011. - (5) Our management fee is 2.0% of our total assets, payable quarterly in arrears based on our total assets at the beginning of the quarter.
+"Management Fees" reflected in the table above is based on our total assets at December 31, 2011.
+See "The Advisor." - (6) These Incentive Fees are based on actual amounts incurred during the year ended December 31, 2011, as our Incentive Fees are currently expected to be concentrated in the fourth quarter of each year.
+However, the Incentive Fee is based on our performance, will vary from year to year and will not be paid unless our performance exceeds certain thresholds.
+As we cannot predict whether we will meet these thresholds, the Incentive Fees paid in future years, if any, may be substantially different than the fee incurred during the year ended December 31, 2011.
+For more detailed information about the Incentive Fee, please see the section of this prospectus captioned "The Advisor" and Note 3 to our financial statements included elsewhere in this prospectus. - (7) "Interest Payments on Borrowed Funds" represents interest and credit facility fees incurred and amortization of debt issuance costs during the twelve months ended December 31, 2011.
+Our average outstanding debt balance during the twelve months ended December 31, 2011 was approximately \$291.4 million.
+The Credit Facility allows us to increase commitments thereunder up to an additional \$525 million.
+In addition, on January 18, 2011 we issued \$158 million of Senior Secured Notes with an interest rate of 6.50% and a maturity date of January 18, 2016 and \$17 million of Senior Secured Notes with an interest rate of 6.60% and a maturity date of January 18, 2018.
+As a result, our interest payments on borrowed funds as a percentage of net assets attributable to common shares may increase. - (8) "Other Expenses" includes our overhead expenses, including expenses of the Advisor reimbursable under the investment management agreement and of the Administrator reimbursable under the administration agreement.
+Such expenses are based on actual other expenses for the twelve months ended December 31, 2011.